gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 - **Singletons:** Usage of annotation `@odata.singleton` is not supported in combination with OData V2
 - **Structured Types:** Usage of `cds.odata.format: 'structured'` is not supported in combination with OData V2
 - **Arrayed Types:** Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`
+- **Managed Compositions:** The usage of managed composition (currently) produces Format Exception in Fiori Elements V2 for Date/Time data types

 To provide an OData V2 service based on the CDS OData V2 Adapter Proxy, those CDS modelling features must not be used.
 In general any CDS OData API flavor must not be used in combination with CDS OData V2 Adapter Proxy.